jackrea07/BSafeHelmet/README.md

 - Modified the app's logic to default to dialing 911 if no user-specified emergency contact number is saved, ensuring there is always a number to call in case of a crash.
 - Discovered through performance testing that the notifier would remain active indefinitely without user action after a crash signal, halting the emergency response process.
 - Introduced a countdown mechanism that activates upon receiving a crash signal.
 Configured the app to automatically place an emergency call to the predefined number (or 911 if no number is set) if no user input is detected by the end of the countdown.
+- Bluetooth audio implemented on the ESP32 using an A2DP sink, can connect/use the ESP as you would any bluetooth speaker.

 ## Building the BSafe components
 ### OnBoard project